INSURANCE UNDERWRITING AND CLAIMS · DECISION LOGGING

 ACTIVATION TRIGGER

 This segment is active now.
-NAIC Model Bulletin on AI is operative in ~24 states (over half).
+NAIC Model Bulletin on AI is adopted in 24 states (nearly half) as of early 2026.
 EU AI Act enforcement August 2, 2026.
 UK FCA Consumer Duty AI accountability requirements active.
 CFPB adverse action notice requirements active today.

 MULTINATIONAL DEPLOYMENT